matthewfeickert/distributed-inference-with-pyhf-and-funcX/.funcx/README.md

 # `funcX` Endpoint Setup

 ## Endpoint creation
-To create a `funcX` endpoint in an virtual environment with the `funcx-endpoint` library installed (such as provided by `requirements.txt`) run
+To create a `funcX` endpoint in an virtual environment with the `funcx-endpoint` library installed (such as provided by `core-requirements.txt`) run

 ```console
 $ funcx-endpoint configure pyhf